Genez-io/genezio-landing-page/new-landing/src/posts/2025-recap-2026-roadmap.md

 ## A Year of Meaningful Growth

-These upgrades will help teams identify gaps faster, understand model reasoning more clearly, and optimize their presence more effectively.
+These advancements will help organizations identify gaps faster, understand LLM reasoning more clearly, and improve their visibility in the moments that influence user decisions.

-We’re grateful for your continued support and guidance as we build forward.
-2026 is shaping up to be a year of meaningful growth, and we’re excited to continue shaping the emerging category of AI-driven brand visibility and conversational optimization.
+2025 laid the foundation.
+2026 will be about scale, automation, and enabling more teams to win in an AI-driven discovery landscape.

+We look forward to continuing this journey together.

 Wishing you a great start to the new year,
 **Paula & the Genezio team**